 Leo’s longtime emcee, Freddie Arrington, probably introduced Redding with his signature intro, “Are you ready for Star Time?!”
 Redding usually began his sets by launching into “I Can’t Turn You Loose,” with a sound that was, in one reviewer’s words, “as tight as a well-oiled machine.”
 Other highlights of the set were “I’ve Been Loving You Too Long,” and a great cover of the Rolling Stones’ “Satisfaction.”
 Leo’s was an intimate club, seating about 700.
 The tables were so close to the stage you could see – and feel – the band sweat.
 Redding and his band always worked up a healthy sweat during performances, and those two shows at Leo’s were no different – except that they were the last shows Otis Redding would ever play.

 On December 10, 1967, Redding, his manager, four members of his band and his pilot were killed as their small plane crashed into Lake Monona near Madison, Wisconsin.
+Wreckage from the plane and more are part of the Rock Hall's collection celebrating the career of Redding and other soul luminaries.
 The next tour stop was at the Factory Night Club in Madison – sadly, the tour had both begun and ended the night before in Cleveland.